-How Capcom captured the beloved weirdness of the MonHun universe while welcoming new hunters
+Capcom's latest take on this formerly-niche series captures the beloved weirdness of the MonHun universe while welcoming new hunters.

 Monster Hunter: World stripped away just enough of the Byzantine quirks accumulated by the series over its 14-year history to seduce me into giving the storied series one more shot.
 And wow — am I ever glad I did.

-Unlocking High Rank hunts opens up an all-new, more powerful suite armour to chase, with its own set of required monster parts.
-And if you play long enough to get to end-game status, you’ll start mixing and matching perks and abilities from different pieces of armour to build loadouts that are well-suited to specific types of battles.
-You’ll want a high Elderseal stat when squaring up against Elder Dragons, for example, for maybe you want to spec into the “Earplugs” perk if you’re planning to take down the… annoyingly vocal Bazelgeuse.
+Unlocking High Rank hunts opens up an all-new, more powerful suite armor to chase, with its own set of required monster parts.
+And if you play long enough to get to end-game status, you’ll start mixing and matching perks and abilities from different pieces of armor to build loadouts that are well-suited to specific types of battles.
+You’ll want a high Elderseal stat when squaring up against Elder Dragons, for example, or maybe you want to spec into the “Earplugs” perk if you’re planning to take down the… annoyingly vocal Bazelgeuse.

 This is all just scratching the surface of what makes Monster Hunter: World tick, but Capcom has done an admirable job putting need-to-know info up front and letting players gradually discover the game’s intricacies as they fall further and further down the rabbit hole.
 Ongoing seasonal events, franchise crossovers (Geralt is coming!), and the recent announcement of gargantuan new expansion Iceborne tell us that while Monster Hunter: World has already made a name for itself in the PS4 library, it has no intention of resting on its laurels.
 I may not have been a hunter before, but I’m happy to have, at long last, joined the MonHun ranks.